Bronislav Grombchevsky

-Grombchevsky traveled extensively in the Far East and Central Asia during the period 1888–92.
+Grombchevsky traveled extensively in the Far East and Central Asia during the period from 1888 to 1892.
 He is regarded as the Russian counterpart to the British military-explorer Francis Younghusband.
 The two Great Game rivals famously met in 1889 when they were exploring the Raskam Valley for their respective governments.

 His name also appears in English as "Gromtchevsky" and "Gromchevsky".

 Career

 Early years 1855–85

 Grombchevsky was born on 15 January 1855, in the family mansion in Kaunatava in the Kovno Governorate of the Russian Empire (now Lithuania).
 His father, Louis Grąbczewski, partook in the Polish uprising of 1863 and was sent to Siberia, while his estate and property were confiscated.
 Therefore, his mother and other relatives moved to Warsaw, where Grombchevsky entered a Russian classical school.

-In 1873, Grombchevsky entered the Saint Petersburg Mining Institute but left before completing his studies to join the Life Grenadier Regiment of the Imperial Russian Guard at Kexholm.
+In 1873 Grombchevsky entered the Saint Petersburg Mining Institute but left before completing his studies to join the Life Grenadier Regiment of the Imperial Russian Guard at Kexholm.
 He took leave to attend infantry school in Warsaw and returned to the regiment with the rank of Praporshchik.
 Unable to maintain payments of an annual fee to remain in the Guard, he joined the Army Corps in March 1876 and was transferred to the 14th Battalion on the Turkestan line, then headquarters of the Turkestan Military District.
 There, Grombchevsky served as orderly to General Mikhail Dmitrievich Skobelev and participated in the general's campaigns.
 During this time, he learned the Uzbek, Tajik, and Persian languages, which later helped him on his expeditions in Central Asia.